Allen-Tildesley/examples/README.md

 it is not difficult to compile the programs using other methods.
 Bear in mind that, with Fortran, it is usually essential to compile any modules that are used by the main program, before compiling the main program itself.
+Take a look at the `SConstruct` file in any case, as it shows the file dependencies for each example.

+We have used gfortran v6.3 for testing, but have attempted to stick to code which conforms to the Fortran 2008 standard.
+To our knowledge, the only GNU extensions appear in the function `init_random_seed()` in the file `maths_module.f90`, which is used in a few examples where the random number sequence must be different each time the program is run.
+From gfortran v7 onward, it seems likely that the intrinsic `random_seed()` function will behave this way, and so `init_random_seed()` will become redundant.
+You should check the behaviour of the random number generator on your own system.
+Note that, by default, we do not select any optimization options in compilation.
+If you are using a different compiler, then the compiler and linker options in the `SConstruct` file will most likely need changing.

+The above, general, advice should help you to build the codes on your system.
+Unfortunately, due to the enormous variety of computing platforms and compilers, we cannot offer more specific advice on the build process.

 The Python versions do not require building, they are simply run through the Python interpreter.